 1 dead, 1 wounded in suspected home invasion in Westlake, police say

-A person is dead following a possible home invasion gone wrong at an apartment complex in Westlake, police say.
+A person is dead following a possible home invasion at an apartment complex in Westlake, police say.

 More Videos